-If you want to convert the HEIC image without creating a copy on the desktop, just omit the “Copy Finder Items” step.
-Automator then will create a converted copy in the same folder as the original HEIC file.
+If you want to convert the HEIC image without creating a copy, just omit the “Copy Finder Items” step.
+Automator then will then convert the original HEIC file to JPEG in the same folder.

 Back on the left side of the screen, type “change type” into the search box and then drag “Change Type of Images” to the right-hand side of the screen.
 There is a drop-down here, too.
 Change that to “JPEG.”

 In the menu bar, click File > Save and then enter a name for your quick action.